Posts

 I created Jarg at this time to interact and experiment with models not yet available in ChatGPT for free users, such as GPT-4, though I kept using ChatGPT as my primary interface.

 My main usage throughout 2023 remained testing, experimenting, and extraordinarily menial tasks rather than actual usage, though I could see genuine applications of the technology beginning to form and approach viability.
-I did find genuine applicable usage as a really good context regarding thesaurus and rhyme machine.
+I did manage to find bona fide, applicable usage as a really good context-regarding thesaurus and rhyme machine.

 2024